vicinityh2020/vicinity-semantic-platform/docs/SERVICES.md

 payload is the the JSON object containing the Thing Description in VICINITY Common Thing Description format.

+Response is the created IoT object translated from its semantic model back into JSON in VICINITY Common Thing Description format

 #### Update:

 The whole content for individual representing the IoT object is relpaced by new one.